 Early Childhood Education

-Early childhood educators teach children birth to age five.
-Early Childhood programs are often a child’s first educational experience, providing an opportunity to set a child’s life long learning patterns in a positive direction.
+Early Childhood Education programs are often a child’s first educational experience (ages 0-5), providing an opportunity to set a child’s life-long learning patterns in a positive direction.

 A Variety of Age Groups